nysascape/nysascape.github.io/content/about.md

 mostly known for.
 I'm a beginner security researcher also, and I'm dabbling in some AI development due to my Computer Science class exploring it.

-I currently run Windows 10 Pro on my machine alongside Ubuntu 18/19.xx.
+I currently run Windows 10 Pro on my machine alongside ElementaryOS.
 For programming, my main language is C# - but I know C, Java and some HTML.
 I use bash scripting for literally everything - CI for the win, am I right?